-- 8.080 Where, for the purposes of paying a reduced charge or no charge, the right to receive an income resource has been sold, and therefore converted from income to a capital asset, the local authority should consider taking account of: - 1. the amount of the former income resource or - 2. if the newly acquired capital gives rise to a tariff income or an increase in tariff income, the difference between the former income resource and the tariff income, or the increase in tariff income, arising from that capital asset.
+- Where, for the purposes of paying a reduced charge or no charge, the right to receive an income resource has been sold, and therefore converted from income to a capital asset, the local authority should consider taking account of: - i. the amount of the former income resource or ii. if the newly acquired capital gives rise to a tariff income or an increase in tariff income, the difference between the former income resource and the tariff income, or the increase in tariff income, arising from that capital asset.

-1. A resident sold the right to receive an income under an annuity of £10 per week for £2800.
-Having no other capital the £2800 did not affect the resident's assessment of charges.
+A resident sold the right to receive an income under an annuity of £10 per week for £2,800.
+Having no other capital the £2,800 did not affect the resident's assessment of charges.
 The local authority decided that the resident sold the right to receive the income for the purpose of reducing his assessed charge and treated the resident as receiving £10 per week notional income.

-- 2. A resident sold the right to receive income under an annuity of £10 per week for £2,800.
-The resident's other capital was £14,000 and so the total capital of £16,800 produced a tariff income of £3 per week.
-The LA decided that the resident had sold the right to receive the income for the purpose of reducing his assessed charge and treated the resident as notionally receiving the £7 difference between the tariff income and the original £10, per week from the annuity. - 3.
+A resident sold the right to receive income under an annuity of £30 per week for £5,000.
+The resident's other capital was £16,000 and so the total capital of £21,000 produced a tariff income of £16 per week.
+The LA decided that the resident had sold the right to receive the income for the purpose of reducing his assessed charge and treated the resident as notionally receiving the £14 difference between the tariff income and the original £30, per week from the annuity.

 A resident sold the right to receive income under an annuity of £10 per week for £2,000.
-The resident's other capital of £16,400 produced a tariff income of £1 per week.
+The resident's other capital of £17,500 produced a tariff income of £2 per week.
 The LA decided that the resident had sold the right to receive the income for the purpose of reducing the assessed charge.
 An extra tariff income of £8 would have resulted from the sale of the right to receive an income (i.e. £2,000 \div £250).
 A notional income of £2 per week was calculated by deducting the increase in tariff income (£8) from the original income payable under the annuity (£10).